widecoin-project/widecore-node/docs/services/fee.md

 # Fee Service

 The fee service is a requirement of the insight-api service (not a bitcore-node built-in service).
-Its primary purpose is to query a bitcoin full node for the most up-to-date miner fees for transactions.
-A bitcoin full node such as [BTC1](https://github.com/btc1/bitcoin) or [bcoin](https://github.com/bcoin-org/bcoin) with an available RPC interface is required.
+Its primary purpose is to query a widecoin full node for the most up-to-date miner fees for transactions.
+A widecoin full node such as [BTC1](https://github.com/btc1/widecoin) or [bcoin](https://github.com/bcoin-org/bcoin) with an available RPC interface is required.

 ## Service Configuration